Your Key To Success: Bodybuilding Exercise

 Stand upright and grasp a barbell with your hands about shoulder-width apart.
 Let the bar hang straight down in front of you.
 Keep your body and wrists straight.
 Pull the bar straight up towards your chin, keeping it close to your body.

 Concentrate on either pulling with your traps or the front of your shoulders, depending on what you want to work most.
 Lower slowly to the starting position.
-Don’t cheat by leaning forward or backward.
+Don’t cheat by leaning forward or backwards.
 Don’t swing!

 Front Dumbbell Raise

-Stand with a dumbbell in each hand, palms facing backward.
+Stand with a dumbbell in each hand, palms facing backwards.
 Your feet should be about shoulder-width apart.
 Maintain a slight bend in your elbows throughout the exercise so that your arms are straight, but not quite locked.

 Lift the weight in your left hand in front of you in a wide arc until it is slightly higher than shoulder height.
 With a smooth, controlled motion, lower the weight while simultaneously lifting the weight in your right hand, so that both arms are in motion at the same time.